mleku/legit/README.md

 But yeah it's pretty legit, no cap on god fr fr

-## FEATURES
+## features

 - Fully customizable templates and stylesheets.
-- Cloning over http(s).
+- Cloning over http(s)
-- Less archaic HTML.
+- Less archaic HTML
-- Not CGI.
+- Not CGI

-## INSTALLING
+## installing

-Clone it, 'go build' it.
+Clone it, 'go build' it

-## CONFIG
+## config

 Uses yaml for configuration.
-Looks for a 'config.yaml' in the current directory by default; pass the '--config' flag to point it elsewhere.
+Looks for a 'config.yaml' in the current directory by default; pass the '--config' flag to point it elsewhere

 Example config.yaml: